 They Need Unconditional Love And Constant Attention

-This is first on the list of what Golden Retrievers need, and should be a no brainer.
+This is first on the list of what Golden Retrievers need and should be a no brainer.
 All dogs need to be loved, but I really believe this breed needs constant love and attention.

 Goldens are super sweet and gentle and love spending time with people, they are social dogs who crave human interaction.
 Most goldens will eagerly greet any human with a wagging tail and smile, even strangers.

 These dogs will follow you around everywhere, and they do not do well when left alone.
-Leaving a golden alone for a long period of time could cause depression, separation anxiety, and destructive behavior.
+Leaving a golden alone for a long period of time could cause depression, separation anxiety, and destructive behaviour.

 If you plan on getting a golden, you must have time every day to spend with your dog.
-If you are away from home most of the day, you could hire a dog walker, or take your dog to a doggy daycare.
+If you are away from home most of the day, you could hire a dog walker, or take your dog to doggy daycare.
 These are good ways to keep your dog active and entertained throughout the day, but these solutions do not replace the most important thing in your dog’s life, you!

-Golden Retrievers are very loyal to their owners, and can be very needy for attention.
+Golden Retrievers are very loyal to their owners and can be very needy for attention.
 They always need to be near you to be happy, and they love to be petted, for hours on end.

 If you are looking for a faithful companion that is always by your side, a golden is for you.
 But, if you can’t handle that much togetherness, and need your own space, you should look at a different breed.

 They Need Room, Be Prepared To Share Your Furniture